lab-cosmo/pimd-tutorial/README.md

-Support files for a PIMD Tutorial
+Support files for an i-PI Tutorial
 =================================

 This repository contains support files as well as the LaTeX sources